AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 #### List

 You can set the data as a list of phrases.
 In this case, AnyChart automatically analyzes the data and constructs the tree.
+For example, in the sample below a set of phrases about oxygen is passed to the chart constructor, and it creates a tree with the root word "oxygen".
 Please note, however, that you can set the [root word](#root_word) manually if necessary.

 ```
 // create data